JaneliaSciComp/SongExplorer/README.md

     $ singularity sign songexplorer.sif
     $ singularity push songexplorer.sif library://bjarthur/janelia/songexplorer[:<version>]

-To build an image without GPU support, comment out the section titled "install CUDA" in "singularity.def" and omit the `--nv` flags.

 To use a copy of the SongExplorer source code outside of the container, set SINGULARITYENV_PREPEND_PATH to the full path to SongExplorer's `src` directory in your shell environment.  `source_path` in "configuration.pysh" must be set